moveit/moveit_tutorials/README.md

 ## Build Locally

-If you want to test the tutorials by generating the html pages locally on your machine, run in the root of the package:
+If you want to test the tutorials by generating the html pages locally on your machine, use the following helper script.
+It has been tested on Ubuntu 16.04.
+Run in the root of the moveit_tutorials package:

     ./build_locally.sh